nitoloz/salary-report/README.md

 [New survey](https://docs.google.com/forms/d/e/1FAIpQLSckWCuRD4_QePOM0trRzH6v2fl6qBRMxpqJ_23VSJZhr704ag/viewform) with more questions is already released!
 (02.12.2019)

 # Salary report vizualization with D3.js
-Data for this report was collected from European IT community in December 2017 and December 2018.
+Data for this report was collected from European IT community in December 2017, December 2018 and December 2019.
 Special thanks to [Viktor](http://asdcode.de/) for great datasets!

 ## Demo